 Alpine Wonderland: Bourg-en-Bresse – Culoz

-The first true alpine section of the Tour arrives at Stage 15, and the landscape quickly switches to a dramatic blend of glacial valleys and snow dusted peaks.
+The first true alpine section of the Tour arrives at Stage 15, and the landscape quickly switches to a dramatic blend of glacial valleys and snow dusted peaks, making it a beautiful place to watch the Tour de France.
 While competitors will face the knee-trembling prospect of climbing the Jura Massif’s Grand Colombier, spectators at least will revel in the opportunity to see all 198 cyclists storm up the winding hill – particularly amidst the stunning setting of the Rhône River and the Lac du Bourget, the largest lake in France.

 A Swiss Adventure: Moirans-en-Montagne – Bern